-Cash and cash equivalents - The carrying value approximates the fair value because these are subject to an insignificant risk of change in value.
+Cash and cash equivalents - The carrying value approximates the fair value because these are subject to an insignificant risk of change in value considering their short-term nature or demand feature.

 Receivables, due from related parties, accounts payable and accrued expenses (excluding taxes payable) and due to related parties - The fair values approximate their carrying amounts due to the short-term nature of these financial instruments.